Schedule a Consultation →

 Why unsolicited advice almost never lands

 Think back to a time you weren't ready to hear something, and someone forced their advice on you anyway.
 Did it change you?
-As Michael put it:
+Here's how I put it on a recent call:

 "When someone gives you unsolicited advice and criticises you and tells you what you have to change, how many times has that led to you truly changing your life?
 Zero.
 It doesn't work at all."